brentnowak/PingSubnetCli/README.md

 # Description

-Python script to add a *pingsubnet* command to Arista switches to send echo messages to a CIDR address.
+Python script to add a **pingsubnet** command to Arista switches to send echo messages to a CIDR address and print out a report.

 # Output